Monday, December 31, 2018

 Sixth grade was the first year we were put into a middle school format, with a homeroom and different teachers for each subject.
 My English teacher was an evangelical Christian who ranted against racial equality and hippies.
 My mother opined that he sounded like a member of the John Birch Society, so that was educational for me.
 He left teaching soon after to become a minister.

 This was the year I threw myself into making paper people.
 I memorized all the bones in the body for science class.
 We made a chariot race with Barbie and Ken dolls in the social studies unit about the Roman Empire.
-I had a crush on Kevin Granger.
+I had a crush on a boy in my class named Kevin Granger.
 And after the girls-only sex ed class one of the women teachers gave us, I was afraid I could start bleeding any second while sitting at my desk.
 I think I read Are You There God?
 It's Me, Margaret that year.

 I missed 11 days of school that year, almost all in winter, and was never tardy, thanks to our hard-working bus driver.